clockcpp/HairSpring/README.md

 ☑ Long
 ☑ To infinity and beyond

-### ---{ Price }--- // the lib is under LGPL and completely free, but you may decide a price.
+### ---{ Price }--- // the lib is under LGPL and completely free, but you may decide a price for your game.
 ☑ It's free!
 ☐ Worth the price
 ☐ If it's on sale